 Outreach to our community

-Many members and friends participate in the annual CROP Walk soliciting pledges to support the programs of Church World Service, internationally, nationally and locally.
+Another example… Many members and friends participate in the annual CROP Walk in May, soliciting pledges to support the programs of Church World Service, internationally, nationally and locally.
 CROP Hunger Walks are community-wide events sponsored by Church World Service and organized by local volunteers to raise funds to end hunger.
 In our community churches, mosques, and synagogues, as well as other organizations from Farmington, Farmington Hills and West Bloomfield work together.
 About 200 walkers from twenty organizations raise over $26,000 each year, with one-quarter of that amount staying in our local community.
-The CROP Walk is always held on first Sunday in May.